Angleito/angel-s_nixflake/README.md

 ### Development Configuration

+For smoother development experience, the `claude` command includes several optimizations:

+- **Automatic permissions bypass**: Includes `--dangerously-skip-permissions` flag
+- **Command cache refresh**: Runs `hash -r` automatically to prevent "command not found" issues
+- **Dynamic binary detection**: Automatically finds the claude-code binary in the nix store

-For smoother development experience, the `claude` command is aliased to include `--dangerously-skip-permissions`.
-This bypasses permission checks which is suitable for development environments with no internet access or sandboxed setups.
+This configuration is suitable for development environments with no internet access or sandboxed setups.

 ### Usage Examples